-If more than one young person was involved in the incident, a risk assessment should be undertaken for each child including the victim(s) and perpetrator(s).
+If more than one young person was involved in the incide t, a risk assessment should be undertaken for each child including the victim(s) and perpetrator(s). in more than one young person was involved in the inclue i, a risk assessificite siloala be allacitakeli ioi cacii cilla iliciaaliig , the victimity and perpetrator(s).

 Pupil Name: DOB: Male / Female

 Current Attendance %: EHA/ CIN/ CP/ PSP

 Lead Professional: Other pupils involved:

 (if other involved services)

-, ,

-Describe the identified risk as factually as possible.
-Bullet points often make this process clearer.
-State who was involved, where it happened, who observed, exactly what happened etc. Remember to also describe clearly any behavioural or physical signs you have observed and avoid leading questions.
-Outline if the alleged incident is a one off or a sustained pattern of behaviour.
+.
+State who was involved, where it happened, who observed, exactly what rved and avoid leading questions.
+Outline if the alleged incident is a one off

-[Expand the text boxes as required to fully capture relevant information.]
+expand the text boxes as required to fully capture relevant information .]